PBCZMMUS/reactLessons/lesson03/guide.md

 # Lesson 2 (review it if needed)

-# Chapter 3 (Using ES7 React/Redux & React Dev Tools)
+# Lesson 3 (Using ES7 React/Redux & React Dev Tools)

 - create src/Header.js
 - command+shift+p -> type -> rafce (it will create Header for you) [React Arrow Function Component with Export]